Mortgages & Financing Real Estate in Park City

 Ian.dornfeld@usbank.com

-The main reason to consider using a local lender, based here in Park City, is that we are a destination ski resort/vacation town.
+The main reason to consider a local lender based here in Park City is that we are a destination ski resort/vacation town.
 That means that many of our condo developments do not fall into the standard or conforming lending guidelines.

-For example, a townhome community in Salt Lake City might be just like a townhome complex in Austin, Texas, or much like in a suburb of Chicago.
-It might simply be a community of townhomes, with most owners living in their property, or renting it out on a long term basis.
-That ownership model offers a level of stability in the eyes of lenders and is not as risky as a vacation rental property.
-In Park City, a townhome community is likely to have a different balance of ownership scenarios.
-A condo or townhome development may have full-time owner residents, long-term rentals, and a high mix of vacation rental use.
-That ownership to use ratio is something lenders do not like.
+For example, a townhome community in Salt Lake City might be similar to a townhome complex in Austin, Texas, or in a suburb of Chicago.
+It could simply be a community of townhomes, with most owners living in their units or renting them out long-term.
+That ownership model provides lenders with a sense of stability and is less risky than a vacation rental property.
+In Park City, a townhome community is likely to have a different mix of ownership situations.
+A condo or townhome development may include full-time owner residents, long-term rentals, and a high proportion of vacation rentals.
+Lenders generally do not favor that owner-to-use ratio.

-Most of the Park City area townhome and condo developments have too high a percentage of investor owners with their properties in nightly rental programs.
-While researching financing for your purchase, you may qualify for the loan just fine, but the property might not.
+Most townhome and condo developments in the Park City area have a high percentage of investor owners whose properties are in nightly rental programs.
+While researching financing for your purchase, you might qualify for the loan easily, but the property itself might not.
 Out-of-state lenders often do not realize that the development may not be eligible for a conforming loan program.

-If you have a lender that you prefer to use, outside of the Park City area, we highly encourage that they order the "Condo Association Certificate" as one of the first steps, not the last.
-The certificate is a document the lender will require the HOA to fill out that provides info on the make-up of ownership, the financial health of the HOA, and the existence of HOA involved litigation, if any.
-So often, the condo certificate goes unchecked until the final underwriting phase of the approval process.
-A local Park City lender usually knows to verify the community's eligibility as one of their first steps.
+If you have a preferred lender outside the Park City area, we highly recommend that they order the "Condo Association Certificate" early in the process, not at the end.
+This document is one that the lender will require the HOA to complete, providing information on the HOA's ownership makeup, financial health, and any HOA-related litigation, if applicable.
+Often, the condo certificate is not reviewed until the final underwriting phase of approval.
+A local Park City lender usually verifies the community's eligibility early on.

-Even with our attempts to explain this to lenders outside our unique market, we have seen deals fall apart at the last minute - which could cause you to lose your earnest money deposit.
+Even with our efforts to explain this to lenders outside our unique market, we have seen deals fall apart at the last minute, which could result in you losing your earnest money deposit.

 Until You Close on Your New Mortgage Loan...